 - 18A.
-(1) The Minister must, by notice in the Government Gazette, 10 determine- - (a) a national curriculum; - (b) a national process for the assessment of learner achievement. - (2) The curriculum and process for the assessment contemplated in subsection (1) must be applicable to public and private centres.".
+(1) The Minister must, by notice in the Government Gazette, determine- - (a) a national curriculum statement indicating the minimum outcomes or standards; - (b) a national process and procedures for the assessment of learner achievement. - (2) The curriculum and process for the assessment contemplated in subsection (1) must be applicable to public and private centres.".